ahahn94/RssEpisodeExtractor/README.md

 If you run `rssepisodeextractor` you will be asked for your url.

+To follow links in case of redirection, use `rssepisodeextractor -redirect link_to_feed`.

 If you want to download the files directly from the cli, run `rssepisodeextractor yourfeedurl | xargs wget`.
 Be aware that this can take some time, depending on the number of episodes and the connection speed.

 #### Tip: